 The DWP are responsible for welfare and pensions in the UK.
 Currently, they look after all of the current benefits in circulation around the UK.
 This is soon to change with Universal Credit, information for which can be found in the next section.

-The number above will connect you directly to a member of the DWP Customer Services Team.
-This is great if you have a complaint to make, or would like to speak to someone about your current claim with the DWP.
 You can also use this line to call a member of staff regarding your recent payment.
 If you have received more, or less, of the money you are currently claiming from the UK government, you have to declare this to the DWP, who will rectify the situation for you.

 The DWP Social Fund is put aside for those who claim benefits from them and need a lump sum in order to pay for bills, travel expenses, funeral costs and more.